MicrosoftDocs/minecraft-creator/creator/Documents/DeferredLighting/WaterCustomization.md

 {
     object "minecraft:water_settings"
     {
-        object "description"
+        string "format_version", // The 3-part schema version for parsing these water settings. object "description"
         {
             string "identifier" // The identifier for these water settings.
 The identifier must include a namespace.